cjus/node-neo4j-presentation/presentation/teleprompt.md

 When lots of nodes and links exist, graphs can become quite complex, such as the web of social and business relationships found on ^ Facebook and LinkedIn.

 > Graphs revealed.

-Graph diagrams made their debut in a paper written by _Leonard Euler_ ^,  a Swiss-born mathematician who is regarded as one of the most [prolific] mathematicians of all time.
+Graph diagrams made their debut in a paper written by :Leonard Euler: ^,  a Swiss-born mathematician who is regarded as one of the most [prolific] mathematicians of all time.

 In 1735, from his home in Saint Petersburg,

-Euler turned his attention to a puzzle which was debated by the people of the nearby town of _Königsberg_ - which is now the Russian city of _Kaliningrad_.
+Euler turned his attention to a puzzle which was debated by the people of the nearby town of :Königsberg: - which is now the Russian city of :Kaliningrad:.

-During a time of prosperity, the people of _Königsberg_ [constructed] seven bridges ^ across the Pregel [River] to connect two islands to the surrounding landscape.
+During a time of prosperity, the people of :Königsberg: [constructed] seven bridges ^ across the Pregel [River] to connect two islands to the surrounding landscape.

 The town's people later pondered whether it was possible to cross the seven bridges without crossing one twice.